GioF71/audio-tools/media-servers/tidal-hires/README.md

 ## Description

 This script and compose file will allow you to create a media server for Tidal, with support for HiRes lossless audio.
-A premium Tidal Account is required, particularly the HiFi Plus plan if you want to actually play hi-res.
+A premium Tidal Account is required.

 ## Limitations